ottosterner1/otto_copy_igor/_pages/interests.md

 My Bamboo Bike
 ======

 Over the 2020 Coronavirus lockdown, I built a bamboo bicycle!
-Below is an image of a poster I subsequently made for it and a link to a more detailed report.

 ![image](/images/bamboo.jpg)

-For more a more detailed report, please find the following [PDF](/files/My Bamboo Bike.pdf).
+For more a more detailed report, please find the following [PDF](/files/mybamboobike.pdf).
 For a sustainability poster on bamboo and bamboo bikes, please find this [PDF](/files/bamboobike.pdf).

 Code-Switching
 ======

-As a project in the engineering department, I received linguistic and technical supervision to explore German tweets that use English words and phrases.
+As a project in the engineering department, I received some linguistic and technical supervision to explore German tweets that use English words and phrases.
 Turns out some of the most common uses are: btw, finds, wtf, did and idk!

 ![image](/images/csw.jpg)